 On the other hand, if you’re looking for a payroll software with a robust accounting integration to compare to Sage Payroll, you might want to consider QuickBooks Payroll.
 If you’re already using QuickBooks for your accounting needs, using QuickBooks Payroll will be one of the easiest ways to complete your payroll processing.

-Pricing for QuickBooks Payroll, depends of course on your plan, with Self-Service costing $35 per month plus $4 per employee per month and Full-Service costing $80 per month plus $4 per employee per month.
-As of April 2019, you can get either of these plans at 50% off for three months.
-QuickBooks offers a free 30-day trial of their payroll plans as well.
+Pricing for QuickBooks Payroll, depends of course on your plan, with Core costing $45 per month plus $4 per employee per month.
+Premium costs costing $75 per month plus $8 per employee per month, and Elite costs $125 per month plus $10 per employee.
+Note that QuickBooks offers a free 30-day trial of their payroll plans.
 In comparing these prices to other payroll software, it seems that QuickBooks’ range is fairly competitive.
 This being said, if you’re considering Sage for its accounting integration and straight-forward focus on payroll, you might want to take a deeper look at QuickBooks, as well.

 Just as Sage covers the essential payroll needs for small businesses, Patriot Payroll strives to do the same.
 Patriot Payroll is known for their simplicity, affordability, and low cost.
 Patriot Payroll has two offerings, Basic and Full-Service.
 Their Basic plan includes your general payroll processing, similar to the Sage Essentials plan.
 Patriot’s Full-Service plan brings the additional functionality of tax processing, just like the upper tier levels of Sage Payroll.